-Decentralization Crucial for Data Democratization – Use Cases
+Decentralization is Crucial for Data Democratization – Use Cases

-In the following paragraphs of this article, we’ll focus on the last step mentioned in the section above: data decentralization.
+In the following paragraphs, we’ll focus on the last step mentioned in the section above: data decentralization.
 Since, according to many, it is seen as an essential step towards data democratization, we’ll share a few approaches to help organizations shift from centralized to decentralized data, ownership, team and analytics.
 We’ll use the same companies as a positive example with their initiatives and strategies.

 Setting goal and ambition

 Establishing a goal, ambition and approach that is adopted to a specific organization, and that will bring value to the organization the fastest is the first step towards data decentralization.

 “Taking too much of the best practice approach when it comes to establishing your data strategy, can easily become overwhelming.
 It requires a lot of resources, effort, and costs, and most likely, you won’t necessarily see long lasting results.
 I’ve seen this a number of times before.
 You set up a big project, you bring resources, you point to data owners, you document the processes, you might even procure tools but at the end as the project dissolves, you will lose commitment and go back to the old ways.
 I won’t say you should not set up a project or bring resources, what I’m saying is, there is no best practice approach that will work for every company.
 We need to have a very pragmatic approach in terms of how we implement this.”
 Karolina Perzon, Head of Governance & Strategy, Telia.